-For special categories of personal data, we will also meet one of the special category conditions for processing which are set out in the GDPR and Data Protection Act 2018.
+For special categories of personal data, we will also meet one of the special category conditions for processing which are set out in the UK GDPR and Data Protection Act 2018.

-If we offer online services to pupils, such as classroom apps, and we intend to rely on consent as a basis for processing, we will get parental consent (except for online counselling and preventive services).
+If we offer online services to pupils, such as classroom apps, virtual learning platforms, and we intend to rely on consent as a basis for processing, we will obtain parental consent (except for online counselling and preventive services).